 Our Board currently consists of eight members divided into three classes with staggered three-year terms.
 Our amended and restated certificate of incorporation and amended and restated bylaws provide that the number of our directors shall be fixed from time to time by a resolution of the majority of our Board.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class shall consist of one third of the Board.
-In addition, our amended and restated certificate of incorporation and amended and restated bylaws, each of which became effective upon consummation of the merger with Macrocure Ltd. on January 23, 2017, provide that a director may be removed only for cause and only by the affirmative vote of the holders of at least two-thirds of the votes that all our stockholders would be entitled to cast in an annual election of directors.
+In addition, our amended and restated certificate of incorporation and amended and restated bylaws provide that a director may be removed only for cause and only by the affirmative vote of the holders of at least two-thirds of the votes that all our stockholders would be entitled to cast in an annual election of directors.